microsoft/accessibility-insights-web/README.md

 ### Using the terminal

-To run all tests described in `jest.config.js` (everything except the end-to-end tests), run `npm test`.
+`npm test` runs all unit tests.

-To run all tests described in `jest.e2e.config.js`, run `npm run test:e2e`
+`npm run test:e2e` runs all end-to-end tests - you'll need to run `npm run build` first if you've changed non-test code.

 To run a single or small number of test files, run `npm test -- {FILE_NAME_REGEX}`